-SAR allows to collect information on the state of deformation of the volcanic edifice, both in day light and at night, also under adverse conditions, as those typical of volcanic environments (ashes, dust, gas clouds).
+SAR allows collecting information on the state of deformation of the volcanic edifice, both in daylight and at night, also under adverse conditions, like those typical of volcanic environments (ashes, dust, gas clouds).

 The system has been researched to work in complete autonomy with a data transmission in real time through radio waves to the Advanced Operational Center of Stromboli.

-In order to monitor the stability of the Sciara del Fuoco submerged slope an elastic beacon instrumented with a wavemeter and hydroacustic monitoring system off the Stromboli Island shore.
+In order to monitor the stability of the Sciara del Fuoco submerged slope, an elastic beacon instrumented with a wavemeter and hydroacoustic monitoring system of the Stromboli Island shore.

 The beac on is a wavemeter buoy anchored at 200 m from the coast on a 43 m deep bed by a dead body weighing approximately 10 tons, connected with the structure by a steel cable.